-Having travelled to an international conference this year, I decided to host June’s @uklibchat with a focus on how librarianship does cross borders.
+Having travelled to an international conference this year, I decided to host June’s @uklibchat with a focus on how librarianship operates cross borders.

 In the past 2 years, I have learned a lot from collaborating internationally, and it is something I wish to continue doing for the rest of my career.
 Going forward as a new professional my interests have begun to include looking at how the impact mentoring and leadership has within librarianship.
 I am excited by how these two management strategies can influence your professional profile, gaining you opportunities when that profile is added to a global platform.

-My team members in @uklibchat are based all over the UK, from them, I have learned strategies and techniques to communicate across different cultures and contexts, to converse with people you have never met and only messaged/emailed requires a certain skillset.
+My team members in @uklibchat are based all over the UK, from them, I have learned strategies and techniques to communicate across different cultures and contexts, to converse with people you have never met (we have since met in person) or only messaged/emailed requires a certain skill set.
 Communication is key, and once you learn specific ways to converse online I personally think many professional relationships can be established and flourish.